 SUMMARY

-While all twelve of Israel’s tribes are represented in these lists, the lists have been carefully arranged to emphasize the royal tribes of JudahJudah was the name of Jacob's fourth son and one of the 12 tribes. (producing DavidSecond king of Israel, David united the northern and southern kingdoms.) and BenjaminA son of Jacob and tribe of Israel. (producing SaulThe first king of Israel.), as well as the priestly tribe of LeviSon of Jacob and Leah, brother to Reuben, Simeon, and Dinah..
+While all twelve of Israel’s tribes are represented in these lists, the lists have been carefully arranged to emphasize the royal tribes of JudahJudah was the name of Jacob's fourth son and one of the 12 tribes.
+More (producing DavidSecond king of Israel, David united the northern and southern kingdoms.
+More) and BenjaminA son of Jacob and tribe of Israel.
+More (producing SaulThe first king of Israel.
+More), as well as the priestly tribe of LeviSon of Jacob and Leah, brother to Reuben, Simeon, and Dinah.
+More.

 ANALYSIS

-Once again the Chronicler has skillfully arranged the data to suit his purposes.
-The order of the tribes in Genesis 29-30 is ReubenThe eldest son of Jacob and Leah, and forefather of one of the twelve tribes of Israel., Simeon, Levi, Judah, DanA son of Jacob and tribe of Israel., NaphtaliNaphtali was the name of Jacob's sixth son and one of the 12 tribes., GadA son of Jacob and one of the 12 tribes., AsherThe name of a son of Jacob and tribe of Israel. , IssacharIssachar was name of a son of Jacob and one of the 12 tribes of Israel., ZebulunThe name of a son of Jacob and one of the tribes of Israel., Joseph, and Benjamin (compare 1 Chronicles 2:1-2).
+Once again, the Chronicler has skillfully arranged the data to suit his purposes.
+The order of the tribes in Genesis 29-30 is ReubenThe eldest son of Jacob and Leah, and forefather of one of the twelve tribes of Israel.
+More, Simeon, Levi, Judah, DanA son of Jacob and tribe of Israel.
+More, NaphtaliNaphtali was the name of Jacob's sixth son and one of the 12 tribes.
+More, GadA son of Jacob and one of the 12 tribes.
+More, AsherThe name of a son of Jacob and tribe of Israel.
+More, IssacharIssachar was name of a son of Jacob and one of the 12 tribes of Israel.
+More, ZebulunThe name of a son of Jacob and one of the tribes of Israel.
+More, Joseph, and Benjamin (compare 1 Chronicles 2:1-2).
 In 1 Chronicles 2:3-8:40, however, we are presented with a different order.
 Three tribes are emphasized by this reordering:

 - Benjamin concludes the list (8:1-40, but see 7:6-12 as well).
-Benjamin was the only other tribe to remain faithful at the time of the schism, and its royal pedigree in having produced Saul, Israel’s first king, is a further link with Judah.
-The Chronicler’s community is directly descended from the tribes of Judah and Benjamin.
+Benjamin was the only other tribe to remain faithful alongside Judah at the time of the national schism after SolomonThird king of Israel who was known for wisdom and building the first Temple.
+More, and its royal pedigree in having produced Saul, Israel’s first king, is a further link with Judah.
+The postexilic people of the Chronicler’s day would have understood themselves as direct descendants of the tribes of Judah and Benjamin.

 Royal tribe of Judah